opensrp/fhircore/docs/fhir-workflow-summary.md

 - Specific to a particular patient or group
 - It does not replace a `PlanDefinition`

 It uncomplicates some patient, scheduling and patient-specific details/options in care from the `PlanDefinition` to the `CarePlan` .
-For Goldsmith, we ended up not being able to include certain schedule and logic specific to ANC care while maintaining the generic form of the action.
-The `ActivityDefinition` would have helped with this while the `CarePlan` will be brief enough for computational purposes as compared to a `PlanDefinition`
+The `CarePlan` will also be brief enough for computational purposes as compared to a `PlanDefinition`.
+Furthermore, the `CarePlan` contains the final patient care details derived from the `PlanDefinition` and `ActivityDefinition` dependent on the patient details/medical state.

-  → Still trying to come up with clear examples of this understand why this is required and  the clear differences/benefits on this.

-It seems, there should always be a task for every clinical `Request` to request fulfillment of the `Request` and track progress.
+Ideally, there should always be a task for every clinical `Request` that requests fulfillment of the `Request` and tracks progress.
 The `Request` is referenced in the `Task.focus` and also contains the operational details.
-Inputs and outputs are tracked by the task also.
-A Task could request fulfilment of a `ServiceRequest` ordering a radiology that would end with and `ImagingStudy`.
+Inputs and outputs are also tracked by the task.
+A Task could request fulfilment of a `ServiceRequest` by ordering a radiology that would end with an `ImagingStudy`.
+The `ImagingStudy` is the group of the patient's body.
 The `ImagingStudy` would be the output and can be tracked on the task.
-Once the images are ready, another `ServiceRequest` would be generated and a `Task` would be used to track the `ImagingStudy` to be read/analysed with the output being a `DiagnosticReport`
+Once the images are ready, another `ServiceRequest` would be generated and a `Task` would be used to track the `ImagingStudy` being analysed with the output being a `DiagnosticReport`.

 ### CareTeam

-CareTeam is a group of practitioners, care takers, patients and organisations who plan to participate in the coordination and delivery of care for a patient.
+CareTeam is a group of practitioners, care takers, patients and organisations who plan to participate in the coordination and delivery of care for a patient(group of patients).
 CareTeam can be used in different contexts where there can be a subject such as a a patient or within context such as emergency services, type of service provided.
-The `CareTeam.category` which describes the types of care team can be:
+The `CareTeam.category`, an optional property, describes the type of care and can be one of the following:

 - Event-focused care team
 - Encounter-focused care team